bcllns/tiny-meal-planner/CORS_FIX_SUMMARY.md

 ## Next Steps

-1. Deploy the Edge Function using one of the methods above
+1. Deploy the Edge Functions using one of the methods above
-2. Test the meal planner form
+2. Test the meal planner form and shopping list consolidation
 3. Monitor the Edge Function logs in your Supabase dashboard
 4. (Optional) Remove `VITE_OPENAI_API_KEY` from `.env` after confirming everything works
+5. (Optional) Uninstall OpenAI SDK: `npm uninstall openai`

 ## Questions?